QuasarApp/QtDeployer/README.md

 ## What is Qt Deployer
 The Qt Deployer is gui application for extract all depends library of executable and create launch script for your application.

+This application generates an installation file with all the dependencies "qt".
+The application consists of the following steps:
+1. configuring the qt location paths and the project itself
+2. project assembly with the selected qt
+3. selection of the necessary not "qt" dependencies
+4. Interpolator creation using "qt Install framework" (available only from version 1.1)

 ### How to use
 [![Example Deploy](https://img.youtube.com/vi/TaEdTTiRW7g/2.jpg)](https://youtu.be/TaEdTTiRW7g)